-Program Outcomes Student-Identified Practicum Goals to Meet Course Outcomes Plan to Meet Student- Identified Practicum Goals Narrative Description of Attainment of Student-Identified Goals Implement the selected advanced nurse role- leader, educator, informaticist, within health care.
-Develop and nurture interprofessional collaborations by communicating and consulting with other health care professionals, including administrators, community leaders and regulators.
-Evaluate the influence of ethical principles on personal and organizational decision- making.
-4. Utilize nursing research for the promotion of quality nursing education, safe client centered healthcare, and evidence based practice.
+Program Outcomes Student-Identified Practicum Goals to Meet Course Outcomes Plan to Meet Student- Identified Practicum Goals & Program Outcomes Implement the selected advanced nurse role- leader, educator, informaticist, within health care.
+2. Develop and nurture interprofessional collaborations by communicating and consulting with other health care professionals, including administrators, community leaders and regulators.
+Evaluate the influence of ethical principles on personal and organizational decision-making.
+Utilize nursing research for the promotion of quality nursing education, safe client centered healthcare, and evidence-based practice.
 5. Employ critical thinking in the application of nursing and multidisciplinary theoretical frameworks to foster optimal client health outcomes.
-6. Exemplify cultural competence and sensitivity to diversity in dynamic academic and healthcare environments.
-7. Demonstrate competence in leadership roles and a commitment to ongoing professional development for the provision of quality, cost-effective client centered healthcare and the advancement of nursing practice.
+Exemplify cultural competence and sensitivity to diversity in dynamic academic and healthcare environments.
+7. Demonstrate competence in leadership roles and a commitment to ongoing professional development for the provision of quality, cost- effective client centered healthcare and the advancement of nursing practice.
 Utilize informatics to improve client outcomes and to promote the health and safety of individuals, groups and communities.